 Over the years, I’ve learned that the best Paris photos aren’t just about where you go, but when and how you experience each spot.

-If you’ve ever wondered where those effortlessly beautiful Paris photos come from, this list covers the locations I personally return to again and again.
-These are places that photograph beautifully in real life, not just on Instagram.
-Whether it’s your first visit or your fifth,
+If you’ve ever wondered where those effortlessly beautiful Paris photos come from, these are places that photograph beautifully in real life, not just on Instagram.
+Whether it’s your first visit or your fifth, I’ve mixed classic landmarks with a few quiet favorites, along with timing tips that make a real difference.

 1. Eiffel Tower Views from Trocadéro Gardens